|This is an old story of that Wenabozho, the one white

 that way, but at least they'll know how hard it is.

-There's another short story about the snake and the frog.
+There's another short story about the snake and the frog that we really liked to hear.
 The story

 is about a frog and how we got medicine, a medicine that doesn't grow

 here.
-It's a great medicine that'll take out the bit of a rattlesnake.
+It's a great medicine that'll take out the bite of a rattlesnake.

 I think it's in the west more.
 It was a story about how we found this